krishna2/krishna2.github.io/bg/index.md

 # Notes on Bhagavad Gita

 The Bhagavad Gita (The Blessed Lord's Song) is deep philosophical text that packs it all in a mere 700 verses.
 It can be considered spiritual and even religious, if one wants to interpret it as such.
 It is a moral guide.
 It is a book that keeps on giving - the more one reads, the more the layers of meaning and its depth  and its appeal.

+For context, none of this learnings would've been possible without the teachings and blessings of my Guru Swami Paramarthananda Saraswati.
+Here is the [list of his teachings / books](https://krishna2.com/books-vedanta), more correctly audio lectures, that I have listened to.

 Here are my notes on various topics related to this magnificient book.

 When was the Gita written? [https://krishna2.com/bg/when](https://krishna2.com/bg/when)